Earth Notes: Saving Electricity and Gas (2010)Updated 2022-05-15.

-Meter readings and energy-saving comments for our dual fuel use in 2010.
+Meter readings and energy-saving notes for dual fuel use at home in 2010.

 2010 data (kWh: e used 1554, e gen -3547, g 5784).